Nate Byham

 Nathan Arthur Byham (born June 27, 1988) is an American college football coach and former tight end.
-He is the offensive coordinator and tight ends coach for Stanford University, a position he has held since 2025.
+He is the tight ends coach for Stanford University, a position he has held since 2026.
 He played collegiate football at the University of Pittsburgh.
 Byham was regarded as one of the best blocking tight end prospects for the 2010 NFL draft.
 He was selected by the San Francisco 49ers in the sixth round.

 Professional career

 Byham was selected by the San Francisco 49ers in the sixth round of the 2010 NFL draft with the 182nd overall pick.